awslabs/aws-service-catalog-products/service-catalog-tools-dashboard/static-web-app/v1/README.md

-# Static website dashboard for SC Tools
+# Static Web App Product

+This CloudFormation template creates dashboard product hosted on S3 bucket for tracking the status of the SC tools.

+**NOTE** : **This is for illustration purposes only and not approved for production use**.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.